 To see what tech economic development can look like in rural America, explore our programs and learn about the rural communities that are charting their own courses towards economic prosperity.

 Rural Innovation Initiative

 Through our Rural Innovation Initiative, our team of in-house community managers and data experts works with cohorts of rural communities to create place-based tech economic strategies.
 This intensive technical assistance program has helped our communities raise more than $29.9 million in federal funding and matching dollars.
 Many of these communities go on to join our Rural Innovation Network after completing the Initiative.
 Read more.

 Rural Innovation Network

-Our Rural Innovation Network is a growing community of small-town economic development leaders from across the country who are committed to building thriving digital economies in their hometowns.
+Our Rural Innovation Network is a growing community of small-town economic development leaders from across the country who are committed to building thriving tech economies in their hometowns.
 We connect our members with other rural leaders and advocates working on similar development initiatives, while partnering closely with them to develop strategies, assess opportunities, and execute on new ideas.
 Read more.